Notes from the trip

 We arrived at the harbour, as the wind had already picked up, and blanketed the azure, blue sea with white spray mist all over.
 We held our breath, hoping the ride would not be cancelled.
 And as other tourists gathered to board, and the gate was lowered, we let a sigh of relief and quickly positioned ourselves at the bow, wanting to get all the sights first.

-And I mean, you could barely see the rock at all, it was just a giant, floating mass, of blubbery folding and wet fur, soaking up the sun.
+And I mean, you could barely see the rock at all, it was just a giant, floating mass of blubbery folding and wet fur, soaking up the sun.
 There were a few fights here and there, between individuals already having a spot, and those coming out of the sea and trying to find one to dry and warm up.
 It was rowdy.

 And we were not to be disappointed.

-Up, up we drove, taking in more amazing panoramas, until we finally reached the top, and stated jour journey down the Noordhoek valley.
+Up, up we drove, taking in more amazing panoramas, until we finally reached the top, and started our journey down the Noordhoek valley.
 In front of us, an immense white sandy beach, stretching in an almost perfect crescent, several hundred meters of fine sand, bordering a blue azure sea, all the way to the horizon and tip of the land.
-We stopped to take in the view: for a few long minutes, as single person riding a horse rode in the middle of the sandy beach towards the sea.
+We stopped to take in the view: for a few long minutes, as the single person riding a horse rode in the middle of the sandy beach towards the sea.

-A rustic long roof house, on top of the cliff, with a tall chimney, caught our eyes.
+A rustic long-roof house, on top of the cliff, with a tall chimney, caught our eyes.

-Down we drove, our stomach reminded us of the time of day, and we stopped by a small coffee shop, where we enjoyed a kind of brunch-ish meal.
-Like everything else since we had landed in Johannesburg more than a week ago, was delicious.
+Down we drove, our stomachs reminded us of the time of day, and we stopped by a small coffee shop, where we enjoyed a kind of brunch-ish meal.
+Like everything else since we had landed in Johannesburg more than a week ago, it was delicious.
 And our empty plates could attest to that.

 But this was not a stop for lunch as we were on a clock and had to check whether or not Table Mountain top would be accessible... unfortunately, heavy clouds had rolled in while in town, and soon covered the whole mountain: the cable cars would not be operating, or if able to bring us to the top, may not be able to bring us down forcing us to spend the night very far indeed from our hotel!